UK Property Investment Pros & Cons

 The ability to offset mortgage interest against profits is now being phased out in the UK, with the changes to be in effect in full by the end of 2020.
 This could potentially result in landlords paying tax on non existent profits.
 It is essential that you take proper financial advice from whomever deals with your taxes to ensure your investments are efficient.

 Ongoing Risk and Personal Investment

 Investing in property can be an ongoing financial liability.
 As a buy to let landlord, for example, there are issues such as property maintenance, administration and advertising between each tenant, as well as the risk of having a vacant property.
 These issues can be combated by taking appropriate advice, and using an agent to assist you.

-All investments carry some level of risk.
+At the end, when we talk about UK property investment Pros & Cons we need to say that all investments carry some level of risk.
 However, choosing a UK property investment in today’s economic climate is, on balance, a smart financial move given that many of the cons can be mitigated with the appropriate planning.
 Speak to one of our team who can advise you further.